TimeMachine1994/081925-SvelteTweb/082325-master-tech-doc-cont.md

 -   **Collection Consolidation:** The `userEventConfigurations`, `eventConfigs`, and `privateNotes` collections may be consolidated to simplify queries.
 -   **Indexing Review:** Firestore indexes will be reviewed and optimized for SvelteKit's data fetching patterns.
 -   **Memorial Photos:** A `photos` field (array of strings) has been added to the `memorials` collection.
 This array stores the public download URLs for each image uploaded to a specific memorial, linking the Firestore document to the files in Firebase Storage.
+-   **User Roles:** A `role` field (string) has been added to the `users` collection to support role-based access control.
+This field is managed via FireCMS and corresponds to a custom claim on the user's Firebase Auth token.

 ## 4. Authentication and Authorization

 User authentication and authorization will be managed using Firebase Auth, with a secure flow integrated into SvelteKit.

 -   **Authentication Flow:** User registration, login, and password reset will be handled via the Firebase Auth SDK on the client, with session management using secure, `HttpOnly` cookies set by the SvelteKit server.
--   **Authorization:** Access control will be implemented on both the client-side (conditional rendering) and server-side (in `load` functions and API endpoints) based on the user's authentication state and custom claims.
+-   **Authorization:** Access control is implemented using Firebase Auth custom claims.
+A user's `role` (e.g., `owner`, `viewer`) and `admin` status are set as custom claims on their token.
+The SvelteKit server hook (`hooks.server.ts`) verifies the session cookie on every request and attaches the user's identity, including their role and admin status, to the `event.locals` object.
+This allows for granular, server-side permission checks in `load` functions and API endpoints.
 -   **Storage Rules:** Firebase Storage rules have been configured to enforce that users can only write to paths corresponding to memorials they own (`creatorUid`).
 This prevents unauthorized uploads.
 All photos are publicly readable to allow for easy display in the tribute gallery.

 ## 5. API Service Contract